-As there is disagreement on the correct analytical approach to adjust the derivation of NGNMMs for sparsity \cite{divolo2018, divolo2022, clusella2024}, we propose to sidestep the issue of an analytical derivation entirely and simply learn the form of the sparse networks directly from the data with the PEM-UDE method.
-Following the analytical approach for Izhikevich neurons \cite{chen2022}, we begin with a large population of neurons described by Eq. \ref{eq:izhnrn} with synaptic dynamics in Eq. \ref{eq:izhnrnsyn}.
-In the all-to-all case, the analytical NGNMM describing the activity of this population is given by Eq. \ref{eq:ccbase}.
-As we begin to prune connections in the graph to introduce sparsity, however, we see that this form no longer accurately represents the population activity.
-We therefore learn correction terms for the mean firing rate $r$ and voltage $v$ given a reduced probability of connectivity $p(c)$, where $p(c) \in [0.05, 1]$.
-Although there are additional states for the recovery current $w$ and the synaptic dynamics $s$, we only learn from the firing rate and voltage states and train only on their data, as these are the data typically available from experiments.
+There is disagreement on the correct analytical approach to adjust the derivation of NGNMMs for sparsity \cite{divolo2018, goldobin2021, divolo2022, clusella2024}, so we sidestep the issue of an analytical derivation and learn the form of the sparse networks from simulated microscopic-network data with the PEM-UDE method.
+Following the analytical approach for Izhikevich neurons \cite{chen2022}, we begin with a large population of neurons described by Eq.~\eqref{eq:izhnrn} with synaptic dynamics given by Eq.~\eqref{eq:izhnrnsyn}.
+In the all-to-all case, the analytical NGNMM describing the activity of this population is given by Eq.~\eqref{eq:ccbase}.
+As we begin to prune connections in the graph to introduce sparsity, this form no longer accurately represents the population activity.
+We therefore learn correction terms for the mean firing rate $r$ and voltage $v$ given a reduced probability of connectivity $p_c$, where $p_c \in [0.05, 1]$.
+Although there are additional states for the recovery current $w$ and the synaptic dynamics $s$, we only learn from the firing rate and voltage states and train only on their data, since these are the data typically available from experiments.
 Restricting training to these two macroscopic states does not make the later experimental recordings the training set; it instead mirrors the observability constraints that population recordings impose.